happyfish100/fastkengine/README.md

         I.  minus sign (-) between multi words, such as core-dump, out-of-memory II. quoted with round brackets, such as (core dump), (out of memory） eg. "core-dump" matchs "core dump", "coredump" and "core-dump", but NOT match "dump core".

+    * config file similars.txt for similar keywords which split by space or tab, such as: set setting config configure configuration
+      OOM (out of memory) (out memory)
 ```

 * Example